les-projets-cagnottes/les-projets-cagnottes.github.io/pages/doc/contribute.md

 ### Develop new features or consolidate current version

-Each release is decribed in a dedicated [Project](https://github.com/orgs/les-projets-cagnottes/backlog/projects).
+Each release is decribed in a dedicated [Project](https://github.com/les-projets-cagnottes/backlog/projects).
 If you wanna contribute, just pick an issue you're comfortable with, assign it to yourself and move it inside the Project Kanban.

-Please, note that the platform was [developed by a single guy, who is not a developer, in his room](https://www.youtube.com/watch?v=MYZ67-Sh7kM).
+Please, note that the platform was [developed by a single guy, who is not a developer](https://www.youtube.com/watch?v=MYZ67-Sh7kM).
 There are a lot of things to clean, fix security breaches, etc. You will encounter shitty pieces of code so please be indulgent and help me fix them :)

 ### Review